boldbi/samples/Scenario Based Samples/MultitabDashboard-URL-linking/README.md

 # Bold BI Embedded Sample in Angular with ASP.NET Core

-This project was created using ASP.NET Core 6.0.
+This project was created using Angular and ASP.NET Core 6.0.
 This application aims to demonstrate how to render the dashboard available on your Bold BI server.

 ## Dashboard view